Anti-Phishing Training (Still) Does Not Work: A Large-Scale Reproduction of Phishing Training Inefficacy Grounded in the NIST Phish Scale: Discussion

-\myparagraph{Confronting Training Effectiveness Realities} Despite deploying well-structured training programs to over 12,000 employees, we found no statistically significant main effects of training on either click rates (p = 0.450) or report rates (p = 0.417).
-The small effect sizes we observed ($\eta^2$ $<$ .01 for all main effects) indicate that even statistically significant improvements translate to minimal operational impact.
-This aligns with recent large-scale evidence from Ho \etal~\cite{hoUnderstandingEfficacyPhishing2025} and challenges the optimistic assessments often promoted by cybersecurity training vendors.
+After deploying regulation-compliant training programs to over 12,000 employees, we found no statistically significant main effects of training on either click rates ($p$=0.450) or report rates ($p$=0.417).
+The small effect sizes we observed ($\eta^2$ < 0.01 for all main effects) indicate that even statistically significant improvements translate to minimal operational impact.
+This result aligns with recent large-scale evidence from Ho \etal~\cite{hoUnderstandingEfficacyPhishing2025} and challenges the optimistic assessments promoted by cybersecurity training vendors.

-The disconnect between vendor marketing claims and empirical evidence suggests that the substantial organizational resources typically invested in security awareness programs may not justify the modest improvements observed—even in best-case scenarios.
-Organizations must acknowledge these limitations to make informed investment decisions about cybersecurity resources.

-\myparagraph{Layered Defense} Our findings necessitate a fundamental shift in organizational phishing defense strategy.
-Rather than viewing training as a primary protection mechanism, organizations should treat security awareness programs as one component of a comprehensive layered defense strategy.
-The strong effect of phishing difficulty on user susceptibility (F(2, 12086) = 41.415, p $<$ 0.001) demonstrates that sophisticated attacks will likely succeed regardless of training efforts.